LRomero2/Sweet-Treats/README.md

 > ## Testing 🧮
-I have thouroughly checked all pages and their functionality on my laptop while writing the code and also after deployment on my phone and tablet.
+* I have thouroughly checked all pages and their functionality on my laptop while writing the code and also after deployment on my phone and tablet.

-I have used validators to validate my CSS code.
+* I have used validators to validate my CSS code.
 I used this program: https://validator.w3.org/#validate_by_input

 I have tested my JQuery by .........................

-I tested the funcionality of the navbar on the home page on a laptop and mobile device by clicking on each and every page to check the link to the page works properly.
+* I tested the funcionality of the navbar on the home page on a laptop and mobile device by clicking on each and every page to check the link to the page works properly.
 On the home page I also tested the footer links by clicking on them and each link opens a new tab to view the page as well as each icon to social media pages.

-To test the register functionality for a new user, I left the input fields empty and they would not submit the information as I programmed a minimum character reuirement for the name and password.
+* To test the register functionality for a new user, I left the input fields empty and they would not submit the information as I programmed a minimum character reuirement for the name and password.
 The JQuery is used to show that the field needs to be filled in.

-To test the log in functionality, I typed a correct name but the wrong password and the log in was not sucessful.
+* To test the log in functionality, I typed a correct name but the wrong password and the log in was not sucessful.
 Then I typed in the wrong name but correct password and it still didn't work.
 This all worked well and only opened a profile when the correct credentials were entered.

-I tested the delete functionality a lot as I was developing the app to make sure they had actually been erased from not only the app as it is seen but also on Monogdb.
+* I tested the delete functionality a lot as I was developing the app to make sure they had actually been erased from not only the app as it is seen but also on Monogdb.
 I clicked on delete on a recipe, then clicked yes when the pop up modal asked me if i really wanted to delete it.
 When it redirected me back to the profile page, I could see that it had been deleted.
 To make sure that it had also been deleted on Monogdb
 I logged into my account there and went to my cluster, then collections and I could see that it had also been deleted on mongodb.

-I tested the edit and add functionality in the same way I tested the delete functionality.
+* I tested the edit and add functionality in the same way I tested the delete functionality.
 First I added or edited on the app itself as a user would, then I went to Monogdb to check that the data had been added or edited there.

-I checked the video worked on the home page by playing it within the app and also playing it on a mobile device to make sure it was responsive.
+* I checked the video worked on the home page by playing it within the app and also playing it on a mobile device to make sure it was responsive.

-Then I checked the search bar.
+* Then I checked the search bar.
 To do this I typed a word and then clicked reset to make sure the search reset itself.
 After that I typed a word from a recipe such as 'chocolate', then all the recipes that has that ingredient in the title displayed itself.

-Finally, I checked all the categories and recipes to make sure that the recipes had been placed into the correct categories.
+* Finally, I checked all the categories and recipes to make sure that the recipes had been placed into the correct categories.

-You should also mention in this section any interesting bugs or problems you discovered during your testing, even if you haven't addressed them yet.